dani8439/complete_python/Section3/notes.md

 1. Do dictionaries keep an order?
 How do I print the values of the dictionary in order?
 Dictionaries are mappings and do not retain order!
 If you do want the capabilities of a dictionary but you would like ordering as well check out the ordereddict object lecture later on in the course.

+# Quiz
+1. Is this statement True or False?
+Dictionaries retain order and are a sequence.
+False

+2. Given d={'k1':[1,2,3]}, what is the output of d['k1'][1]?
+2.

+3. Is this statement True or False?
+Dictionaries are immutable.
+False